 Divide dough into fourths.
-Divide each fourth into fourths, for a total of 16 pieces.
+Divide each fourth into fourths, to form 16 pieces.
 Shape each piece into thin 15-inch rope.
 Cut each piece into 4 (3-inch) lengths.
 Place 1 inch apart onto ungreased cookie sheets.
-Shape into candy cane-shape.
+Shape into candy canes.

 Bake 8-10 minutes or until lightly browned on edges.
 Cool 1 minute on cookie sheet; remove to cooling rack.
 While cookies are still warm, dip into decorator sugar.

 Buttery Pretzel Cookies: Cut rolled out dough ropes into 5-inch lengths.
 Shape into pretzel-shape.
 Bake as directed.
 Dip in mixture of 3/4 cup sugar and 1 1/2 teaspoons ground cinnamon.